TonyTsangHK/onedrive-java-client/README.md

  -M,--max-size <size_in_KB>      only process files smaller than <size> KB -n,--dry-run                    only do a dry run without making changes -r,--recursive                  recurse into directories
-    --remote <path>              the remote path on OneDrive -s,--split-after <size_in_MB>   use multi-part upload for big files -t,--threads <count>            number of threads to use -v,--version                    print the version information and exit
+    --remote <path>              the remote path on OneDrive, use :root to reference remote root folder.
+ -s,--split-after <size_in_MB>   use multi-part upload for big files -t,--threads <count>            number of threads to use -v,--version                    print the version information and exit